tamersp25/docs/docs/engines/guidelines.md

 Next, execute your ingestion engine's core code against the data source.
 You will need to create a data object for the data ingested.
 Note that Veritone supports two types of data objects:

 * Temporal Data Object (TDO): This is a data object that can be described as a time series.
 TDOs include audio and video files and streams.
-* Structured Data Object (SDO): This is a structured data object that is described by a schema.
+* Structured Data Object (SDO): This is a data object that is described by a schema.
 Veritone currently supports SDOs with a JSON content type.

 **TDOs:** When creating a new TDO, use the createTDO mutator and provide at least the following fields:
 * startDateTime: use the date from the "metadata" object in the payload